Jessica Jung: 2017–2019: My Decade, and debut novel

+2022–present: Chinese activities, and Beep Beep

-From May 20 to August 5, 2022, Jessica participated in the third season of Sisters Who Make Waves, a Chinese survival reality television show where female celebrities over 30 years old compete to debut in a ten-member girl group.
+From May 20 to August 5, 2022, Jung participated in the third season of Sisters Who Make Waves, a Chinese survival reality television show where female celebrities over 30 years old compete to debut in a ten-member girl group.
 She eventually placed second in the finals and debuted in X-Sister.
 Jung also took part in the musical reality show Sound Like Summer Flowers as a team manager.
 She later reunited with her castmates from Sisters Who Make Waves to star in the reality show Seaside Band, which premiered in November 2022.

+On November 7, 2023, it was announced Jung would be releasing her fourth extended play titled Beep Beep on November 22.
+Along with the release, Jung embarked on her concert tour titled Diamond Dreams.
+The tour began in Macau on November 25 and continued to Singapore, Kuala Lumpur, Taipei, and Bangkok.

 Other ventures

 Endorsements

-Jessica has also endorsed a number of brands of various products.
+Jung has also endorsed a number of brands of various products.
 Besides her endorsements with Girls' Generation, she also became a model for Chinese sports brand Li-Ning and South Korean bag brand Lapalette with her sister Krystal in 2014.
 On April 30, 2020, Jung was announced as the new global ambassador for multinational cosmetics, skin care, fragrance, and personal care company Revlon.